Smartphones have become a necessity in our daily lives – for shopping, banking, making payments, and so on.

 Sophos is one of the best antivirus apps one could have on Android at an absolutely no cost.

-- Virus scanning of installed apps, existing apps and storage media
+Virus scanning of installed apps, existing apps, and storage media

-- Loss and theft protection with the support of remote access which allows the user to wipe, lock, ring and locate your device
+Loss and theft protection with the support of remote access which allows the user to wipe, lock, ring, and locate your device.

 It ensures your calls in such a way that nobody can listen to them.
-Secure Call provides end to end encryption for your private calls thus preventing them from being overheard by intruders.
+Secure Call provides end to end encryption for your private calls, thus preventing them from being overheard by intruders.

 Verdict: If you want an end to end encryption for phone calls, use Secure Call.

-However, Google is by far the easiest to set up and allows you to log in via someone else’s android device manager and wipe data of your device on the go.
+However, Google is by far the easiest to set up and allows you to log in via someone else Android device manager and wipe data from your device on the go.